 The property manager you need is the one who has experience managing the kinds of real estate you own, whether that’s single-family homes, multi-unit properties, or commercial real estate.

 The property manager you select should hold all the proper licenses and certifications needed to run a real estate business and manage the property.

 The best property management company also has an excellent reputation, not only with property owners but with tenants as well.

 A property owner should also consider some essential quantitative data like vacancy rates.
 This puts some hard numbers down to quantify just how good their services are and how well they manage an investment property.

 Quality of Customer Service

 The right property management company should provide the highest-quality services.
-Clients and tenants alike should be able to have a great relationship with their property manager.
+Clients and tenants alike should be able to have a great relationship with their property managers.

 5 Reasons Why it’s Time to Switch Property Management Companies

 Every landlord probably wonders from time to time whether it’s time to start looking for another property management company to manage their rental property in Toronto.
 However, it’s difficult to know whether you really need to consider other property managers.
 Here are some of the top reasons property owners might want to switch.

 A property manager’s response time is critical, whether they are dealing with their clients or their clients’ tenants.
 A property manager who is too slow in responding to tenants’ needs could lead to a high turnover rate.
 On the other hand, a property manager who is slow in collecting rent threatens a property owner’s business, while one who is slow in handling maintenance puts their investment at risk.